narenberg/react-portfolio/README.md

-Assignment 4 for CS185 by Nick Arenberg
+Assignments 4-8 for CS185 by Nick Arenberg